Create a logical model: Application table

 The description of the table.

-• Import from Table/View: Import Fields from an existing physical table or view in a compute engine.
-Search for and select an existing physical table or view from the Search for Existing Table/View drop-down list.
+• Import from Table/View: Import fields from an existing physical table or view in the compute engine.
+In the Search for Existing Table/View drop-down list, find the physical table or view you want and import its fields.

 Note

-Currently, you can only import Fields from tables or views in MaxCompute, Hologres, and E-MapReduce (EMR) Hive engines.
+Currently, you can import fields only from tables or views in MaxCompute, Hologres, and EMR Hive engines.

-• Import from Metrics: Select Derived Metrics to add as Fields to the model.
+• Import from Metrics: Select the derived metrics you want to add as model fields.

-1. In Shortcut Mode, click Import from Table/View next to Expand.
+1. In Shortcut Mode, click Expand next to Import from Table/View.

-2. In the Search for Existing Table/View box, enter a name to search for a table or view.
-After selecting a table, choose to import all or some of its Fields.
+2. In the Search for Existing Table/View input box, enter a name to find the corresponding table or view.
+After selecting a referenced table, choose to import all or some of its fields.

 Note